TimboFimbo/Pico_TuyaBulb_Remote/README.md

 Notes and TODOs:

 - I've started adding the ability to trigger scenes, using the top row buttons.
-For example, button 3 starts the Xmas Scene, with a 10 minute wait between colours changes.
-I'm going to add the ability to start the scenes with different timings, using multiple button presses.
+For example, button 3 starts the Xmas Scene, with a 60 minute wait time between colour changes.
+Pressing the button multiple times cycles through wait times - they're' currently set to 60 mins, 10 mins, then 10 secs, but this may change.

 - Although everything works, it was started as a simple script to light up the keypad buttons, but is getting more complex over time.
 It's not unreadable, but it needs some tidying up before much more is added.